-- Pausing gives you the freedom to choose, to actively decide on a course of action rather than be swept away by outside currents.
+- When you Pause you have the freedom to choose.
+You make the decision on a course of action rather than get swept away by outside currents.
 You may choose the same plan that life’s currents suggest, but it will be your decision.

 - It’s an opportunity to tap into the essential wise self that’s in all of us.
 It is asking questions and listening to your body’s response.
 It is heeding your gut.

 - When you pause you remember that your choices are not always set in stone.
 They can be evaluated and changed at a later time.

 - Pausing slows you down and lets you consider that deferring a choice could be a temporary solution.